Sensitivity of ODE Solutions and Quantities of Interest with Respect to Component Functions in the Dynamics

 \subsection{Fr\'echet Differentiability of the Dynamics}

-To establish sensitivity of the solution of the IVP \eref{eq:IVP} with respect to the function $\bg$, we consider the IVP \eref{eq:IVP} as an operator equation in the functions $\bx$ and $\bg$.
+To establish sensitivity of the solution of the IVP \cref{eq:IVP} with respect to the function $\bg$, we consider the IVP \cref{eq:IVP} as an operator equation in the functions $\bx$ and $\bg$.
 The main ingredient of this operator equation is the right-hand side operator.
-Let $\cG^k$ be the function space for the component function $\bg$.
-This space is parameterized by $k \in \nat$ to accommodate different smoothness assumptions on $\bg$, and will be defined below.
-The right-hand side operator is

-The operator \eref{eq:F-superposition} is a superposition or Nemytskii operator; see, e.g., \cite{JAppell_PPZabrejko_1990a}, \cite[Sec.~4.3.2]{FTroeltzsch_2010a}.
-However, in contrast to standard superposition or Nemytskii operators, \eref{eq:F-superposition} depends on $\bx$ directly through the second argument of $\bff$ and also through the composition $\bg(t, \bx)$.
+To define this map, we first need to specify the function space for $\bg$.

 The set of component functions $\bg$ is given by the Banach space